uppsala-university/uu-integration/README.md

 (assuming /opt/servicemix is configured as guest system home of ServiceMix, otherwise you can configure wich directory to use in $SERVICEMIX_HOME/etc/org.ops4j.pax.url.mvn.cfg)

-After that you should be able to follow the instructions in section 'Deploy'.
+After that you should be able to follow the instructions in section 'Deploy in Karaf/Servicemix'.